 Meaning and History

 The original company logo consisted of only three letters: “DMC.”
 It was purchased along with parts when Stephen Wynne decided to revive the iconic brand.
-The new DeLorean brand has nothing to do with the old one, apart from their common name and visual identity elements.
+The new DeLorean brand has nothing to do with the old one, except for their shared name and visual identity elements.

 What is DMC?